KushanLaksitha/CarRentApp.lk/README.md

 ## Features
 - User-friendly interface for browsing and booking cars
-- Admin panel for managing vehicle listings and bookings
 - Authentication system for secure user login
 - Responsive design for seamless mobile and desktop experience
 - Database integration for efficient data management